Header Ads Widget

 5. Immune Biochemistry

 The branch of Biochemistry that deals with studying all the chemical aspects of the immune system is called Immune Biochemistry.
 The immune system is responsible for defending our body against pathogenic attacks.
-For this killing attempt, our immune system uses different types of proteins such as Interferon, antibodies, etc. These, and other proteins, pass through a series of biochemical reactions taking place in different types of immune cells, such as T-Cells, B-Cells, etc so that any foreign substance can be killed.
+For this killing attempt, our immune system uses different types of proteins such as Interferon, antibodies, etc.

+These, and other proteins, pass through a series of biochemical reactions taking place in different types of immune cells, such as T-Cells, B-Cells, etc so that any foreign substance can be killed.
 Immune biochemists find out how these complex proteins are formed, how they get transported at the site of infection, and then how they kill microbes?
 Immune biochemistry plays a crucial role in pathology and other medical science disciplines.

 6. Endocrinology

+Endocrinology deals with the study of chemical, anatomical, physiological, and pathological aspects of the endocrine system i.e Glands and their respective hormones.
 Dealing with chemical aspects, such as the chemical nature of hormones, biochemical/artificial synthesis, chemical reactions, and abnormalities due to chemical imbalances in the hormonal systems are some of the major disciplines that facilitate pathologists and pharmacologists in finding and treating endocrine diseases.

-Examples of Endocrinology in action
+Examples of Endocrinology in action:

 • Insulin biosynthesis.